Content

 cascade

-will be merged into the front matter of all sub pages.
+Any variables in cascade are added to the front matter of all sub pages.

 Example: